appeldaniel1998/HomeAssignmentMovies/README.md

 1. The saved movies currently are persistent to a single run of the application.
 Maybe a better but a more complex implementation would be to locally save this information to persistent storage for future use, or save it in a cloud storage of some sort
 2. Unit testing, of course, is necessary for production level applications
 3. The UI which I implemented is quite simplistic, I would spend time to make it more "visually attractive" if this application was to be released.
-4. The YouTube player currently does not allow for full screen viewing through the app (only through YouTube ).
-This, too, would be remedied if more time was spent on the project.
+4. The YouTube player currently does not allow for full screen viewing through the app (only through YouTube).
+This, in addition to the video controls always showing.
+These would be remedied if more time was spent on the project.

+ If any questions arise to any part of this project, I would be more than willing to answer them!